2019 Employer Health Benefits Survey

-- A large share of covered workers (91%) are in a plan with a tiered cost-sharing formula for prescription drugs [Figure 9.1].
+- The large majority of covered workers (91%) are in a plan with tiered cost sharing for prescription drugs [Figure 9.1].
 Cost-sharing tiers generally refer to a health plan placing a drug on a formulary or preferred drug list that classifies drugs into categories that are subject to different cost sharing or management.
 It is common for there to be different tiers for generic, preferred and non-preferred drugs.
-In recent years, plans have created additional tiers which, for example, may be used for lifestyle drugs or expensive biologics.
+In recent years, plans have created additional tiers that may, for example, be used for specialty drugs or expensive biologics.
 Some plans may have multiple tiers for different categories; for example, a plan may have preferred and non-preferred specialty tiers.
 The survey obtains information about the cost-sharing structure for up to five tiers.

 - HDHP/SOs have a different cost-sharing pattern for prescription drugs than other plan types.
-Covered workers in HDHP/SOs are more likely to be in a plan with the same cost sharing regardless of drug type (15% vs. 2%) or in a plan that has no cost sharing for prescriptions once the plan deductible is met (13% vs. <1%) as compared to covered workers in other types of plans [Figure 9.2].
+Compared to covered workers in other plan types, those in HDHP/SOs are more likely to be in a plan with the same cost sharing regardless of drug type (10% vs. 3%) or in a plan that has no cost sharing for prescriptions once the plan deductible is met (9% vs. 1%) [Figure 9.2].

-- For covered workers in a plan with three or more tiers of cost sharing for prescription drugs, copayments are the most common form of cost sharing in the first three tiers and coinsurance is the next most common.
-Among those with a fourth tier, the difference between the percentage with a copayment and a coinsurance requirement is not statistically significant [Figure 9.3].
+- For covered workers in a plan with three or more tiers of cost sharing for prescription drugs, copayments are the most common form of cost sharing in the first three tiers and coinsurance is the next most common [Figure 9.3].

-- Eleven percent of covered workers are in a plan with two tiers for prescription drug cost sharing (excluding tiers covering only specialty drugs).
+- Twelve percent of covered workers are in a plan with two tiers for prescription drug cost sharing (excluding tiers covering only specialty drugs).

-- Seven percent of covered workers are in a plan with the same cost sharing for prescriptions regardless of the type of drug (excluding tiers covering only specialty drugs).
+- Five percent of covered workers are in a plan with the same cost sharing for prescriptions regardless of the type of drug (excluding tiers covering only specialty drugs).

-- Coinsurance rates for prescription drugs often have maximum and/or minimum dollar amounts associated with the coinsurance rate.
-Depending on the plan design, coinsurance maximums may significantly limit the amount an enrollee must spend out-of-pocket for higher cost drugs.
+- Coinsurance rates for prescription drugs often include maximum and/or minimum dollar amounts.
+Depending on the plan design, coinsurance maximums may significantly limit the amount an enrollee must spend out-of-pocket for higher-cost drugs.

 - These coinsurance minimum and maximum amounts vary across the tiers.

-- For example, among covered workers in a plan with coinsurance for the first cost-sharing tier, 25% have only a maximum dollar amount attached to the coinsurance rate, 8% have only a minimum dollar amount, 18% have both a minimum and maximum dollar amount, and 49% have neither.
-For those in a plan with coinsurance for the fourth cost-sharing tier, 52% have only a maximum dollar amount attached to the coinsurance rate, 4% have only a minimum dollar amount, 12% have both a minimum and maximum dollar amount, and 33% have neither.
-[Figure 9.8].
+- For example, among covered workers in a plan with coinsurance for the first cost-sharing tier, 16% have only a maximum dollar amount attached to the coinsurance rate, 6% have only a minimum dollar amount, 18% have both a minimum and maximum dollar amount, and 58% have neither.
+For those in a plan with coinsurance for the fourth cost-sharing tier, 40% have only a maximum dollar amount attached to the coinsurance rate, 2% have only a minimum dollar amount, 13% have both a minimum and maximum dollar amount, and 43% have neither [Figure 9.7].

-- Specialty drugs, such as biologics that may be used to treat chronic conditions or some cancer drugs, can be quite expensive and often require special handling and administration.
+- Specialty drugs, such as biologics that may be used to treat chronic conditions, or some cancer drugs, can be quite expensive and often require special handling and administration.
 We revised our questions beginning with the 2016 survey to obtain more information about formulary tiers that are exclusively for specialty drugs.
-We are reporting results only among large firms because a substantial share of small firms were unsure whether their largest plan covered these drugs.
+We are reporting results only among large firms because a relatively large share of small firms were unsure whether their largest plan covered these drugs.

-- Among covered workers in a plan with a separate tier for specialty drugs, 45% have a copayment for specialty drugs and 46% have a coinsurance [Figure 9.12].
-The average copayment is $101 and the average coinsurance rate is 27% [Figure 9.13].
-Eighty percent of those with a coinsurance have a maximum dollar limit on the amount of coinsurance they must pay.
+- Among covered workers in a plan with at least one separate tier for specialty drugs, 45% have a copayment for specialty drugs and 52% have coinsurance [Figure 9.10].
+The average copayment is $109 and the average coinsurance rate is 24% [Figure 9.11].
+Seventy percent of those with coinsurance have a maximum dollar limit on the amount of coinsurance they must pay.